Beyond CRuby: True Parallel Ruby with JRuby and TruffleRuby (Part 4)

 Conclusion

-JRuby and TruffleRuby prove that Ruby can deliver true parallel performance.
+JRuby and TruffleRuby demonstrate that Ruby can support true parallel thread execution.
 While CRuby’s GVL simplifies thread safety, these alternative implementations show what’s possible when threads can genuinely run in parallel.

 The choice of implementation depends on your needs: